allianceauth/allianceauth/docs/features/corpstats.md

 ```

-Typical use-cases would see the bundling of `corp_apis` and `view_corp_corpstats`, same for alliances and blues.
-Alliance permissions supersede corp permissions.
+Users who add a Corp Stats with their token will be granted permissions to view it regardless of the above permissions.
+View permissions are interpreted in the "OR" sense: a user can view their corp's Corp Stats without the `view_corp_corpstats` permission if they have the `view_alliance_corpstats` permission, same idea for their state.
 Note that these evaluate against the user's main character.

 ## Troubleshooting